Cooking is one of my passions. I like to make simple, nutritious, and tasty foods at home.

 - Sprinkle a very small amount of water and make a loose and pliable dough, as shown in the image.

 - Make lemon-sized balls out of the dough.
 Place the balls on a plate.

 - Now, you have to fry these balls.
 For that, heat the oil for deep-frying.
 When the oil becomes medium hot, slide a few balls into the hot oil.
 Don't overcrowd them.
 Keep the heat at medium-high at the beginning of frying.

 - Once the balls are half-cooked and firm on the outside, reduce the heat.
 Occasionally turn them to ensure uniform cooking on all sides.
 Continue to cook until the balls become golden brown and crunchy.
 Frying a batch may take about 3-4 minutes.

 - Remove them with a slotted spatula and place them on an absorbent paper towel.
 The paper towel absorbs the excess oil from the pakoras.

 - Repeat the same process with the remaining dough to make more pakoras.

-- Your favorite colorful and scrumptious palak bonda (spinach pakora) are ready!
-Serve them hot with tomato sauce.
+- Your favorite colorful and scrumptious Spinach Vada (Palak Pakora) is ready!
+Serve it hot with tomato sauce.